Opinion Mining — Top 8 Most Useful Tools For More Than Just Sentiment Analysis

 It can determine the overall sentiment of a text, identify specific opinions or emotions expressed within the text, classify the text into predefined classes or topics, and more.

-Opinion mining can be used in fields such as marketing, customer service, and political analysis to gain insights into public opinion.
+Opinion mining can be used in marketing, customer service, and political analysis to gain insights into public opinion.

 However, it can be challenging due to the complexity of human language, subjectivity of opinion, and language variations across regions and cultures.